MileHacker Logo

 • Live Music Venues: Cafes and restaurants in the Ville Nouvelle and Les Berges du Lac often feature live traditional Arabic music or contemporary performances.
 Look for places advertising "musique arabe" or "concerts" in the evening of entertainment.

-• Theater and Performance Spaces: The Municipal Theater on Avenue Habib Bourguiba and venues within the Cité de la Culture host a variety of theatrical and musical performances, including plays, concerts, and dance shows.
+• Performance halls: The Municipal Theater on Avenue Habib Bourguiba and venues within the Cité de la Culture host a variety of theatrical and musical performances, including plays, concerts, and dance shows.
 Check their schedules for upcoming events.

 • Cinemas: Modern cinemas exist in commercial centers, showing local and international films, often in their original language with French or Arabic subtitles.

-• Cultural Event Calendars: Check with local tourism websites or event listings for up-to-date information on performances and cultural happenings during your visit.
+• Cultural Event Calendars: Confirm with local tourism websites or event listings for up-to-the latest information about performances and cultural happenings during your visit.

 Nightclubs & Late Night